maraino/webhooks/README.md

 dbmate --url "sqlite:db/database.sqlite3" --no-dump-schema up
 ```

+In the second command, we are using the database migration tool
+[dbmate](https://github.com/amacneil/dbmate) to setup the database.

 ## Running Webhooks

 Webhooks can run with or without TLS support.
 For this example, we will use TLS,